Defer non-critical CSS

 Lighthouse report, showing an FCP value of '0.8s'.

-The Eliminate render-blocking resources suggestion is no longer under Opportunities, and now belongs to the Passed Audits section:
+The Eliminate render-blocking resources suggestion no longer appears under Opportunities, and is instead in the Passed Audits section:

-Lighthouse report, showing 'Eliminate blocing resources' on the 'Passed Audits' section.
+report, showing 'Eliminate blocking resources' on the 'Passed Audits'

 Next steps & references

 In this guide, you learned how to defer non-critical CSS by manually extracting the unused code in the page.
-As a complement to this, the extract critical CSS guide covers some of the most popular tools to extract critical CSS and includes a codelab to see how they work in practice.
+For more complex production environments, the extract critical CSS guide covers some of the most popular tools to extract critical CSS and includes a codelab to see how they work in pract